MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 | **X**| The distance between the left edge of the component and the left edge of its parent container or screen|
 | **Y**| The distance between the top edge of the component and the top edge of the parent container or screen |

-Additional design properties are available in the **Advanced** panel.
+More design properties are available in the **Advanced** panel.

 ## Accessibility guidelines

-These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the business card reader component.
+The guidelines in [Button control in Power Apps](/power-apps/maker/canvas-apps/controls/control-button) also apply to the business card reader component.

+### Use the BusinessCardReader control

-### Use the formula bar to retrieve the text value from the selected item in the BusinessCardReader control
+Use the formula bar to retrieve the text value from the selected item in the BusinessCardReader control.

-Here’s a few examples
+Here are some examples:

 This expression retrieves the value of the 'FullName' property from the 'BusinessCardReader1' variable.

-BusinessCardReader1.FullName
+`BusinessCardReader1.FullName`

 This expression concatenates the CompanyName, FullName, JobTitle, FullAddress, and Email properties of the BusinessCardReader1 variable, separated by a special character represented by the Char(Float(10)) function.

-BusinessCardReader1.CompanyName & Char(10) & BusinessCardReader1.FullName & Char(10) & BusinessCardReader1.JobTitle & Char(10) & BusinessCardReader1.FullAddress & Char(10) &
+`BusinessCardReader1.CompanyName & Char(10) & BusinessCardReader1.FullName & Char(10) & BusinessCardReader1.JobTitle & Char(10) & BusinessCardReader1.FullAddress & Char(10) &
-BusinessCardReader1.Email
+BusinessCardReader1.Email`

 ### See also